Ramsey sequences with bounded clique size: Introduction

-In this paper, we solve this open problem by providing an ascending sequence of triangle-free non-bipartite graphs - the Erdős-Hajnal shift graphs, for which the chromatic number tends to infinity and is a Ramsey sequence.
+In this paper, we solve this open problem by providing an ascending sequence of triangle-free graphs - the general shift graphs, for which the chromatic number tends to infinity and is a Ramsey sequence.

+We further present an alternative proof of the Generalised Ramsey theorem by establishing explicitly that $Sh(n,2)$ is a Ramsey sequence for $k$-edge-colorings, and by observing the natural bijection between the set of all $t$-element subsets of $[n]$ and the edge set $E(Sh(n,t-1))$.